Justice, Equity, Diversity, and Inclusion (JEDI)

 Diversity and Justice

-Our goal is to create a more diverse department by prioritizing hiring of underrepresented faculty and staff, promoting the recruitment of minority students and trainees to our programs, and supporting outreach efforts to engage undergraduates and members of the greater community in STEM and healthcare careers.
+Our goal is to create a more diverse department by broadening the pool of underrepresented faculty, staff, trainees, and students that apply to positions and programs, and by supporting outreach efforts to engage undergraduates and members of the greater community in STEM and healthcare careers.

 Inclusion and Equity